1982vv/EHTSS/README.md

 # EHTSS
-everyone has to start somewhere
+everybody has to start somewhere